BhumiTalwar/BhumiTalwar/README.md

 # Hi there, I'm Bhumi! 👋

 I'm a C++ Software Developer currently focused on contributing to **LibreOffice**.
-I have really leaned into software remediation- talking clunky, outdated apps and refactoring them so they actually scale.
+I have really leaned into software remediation- taking clunky, outdated apps and refactoring them so they actually scale.

 ## 🛠️ My LibreOffice Contributions (GSoC 2026)